 I knew almost nothing about Jaipur, the third city of India’s Golden Triangle.
 I read up on it a bit before my trip.
 However, besides consulting the Lonely Planet India book that I got for Christmas that year, I had almost no expectations.
 That’s usually when I end up falling for a city – when I go into it with few to know assumptions.
 And that’s what happened with Jaipur.
 From the three cities of India’s Golden Triangle, Jaipur won me over with its low-key allure.
 You can read more about my time in Jaipur HERE.

 Jaipur doesn’t have the clout of a crowded capital like Delhi.
 She doesn’t have the world-wide wonder that comes with the Taj Mahal.
 Still, Jaipur will capture your heart with unassuming attractions like The Water Palace, City Palace and The Amber Fort.
 I was immediately in love with the old city and its pink walls.
 The people were so friendly and the local artisans we met demonstrated how to make fabrics and polish locally mined jewels.
+There are even some amazing road trips from Jaipur if you visit on your own or can book excursions.
 Once you see Jaipur for yourself you’ll know why it’s a leg of the India Golden Triangle tour.

 This was also the city where our group really started to form.
 I realized how important it was to do a group trip for a destination like India.
 I’m not afraid to travel by myself, and I didn’t know anyone on the tour when we arrived.
 You could say that all of us alone were together – but by Jaipur we had started to bond and really enjoy each other.